ahmadoji01/pradipa-marketplace/README.md

     > Enter passphrase (empty for no passphrase): [Type a passphrase]
     > Enter same passphrase again: [Type passphrase again]

-Then open your GitHub profile page.
-Go to Access tab and add your newly generated SSH key there.
+Then open your GitHub profile setting page.
+Go to SSH and GPG keys tab and add your newly generated SSH key there.
+Depends on where your SSH key is generated, you can see your generated SSH public key by running the following command

+    cat ~/.ssh/id_ed25519.pub

 After adding your SSH key, you can now pull your repository with ease by running this command:

     git pull https://github.com/uzzybotak/pradipa-marketplace.git